 Belief in this mystical and magical process enables you to get the desired object.
 That means magic is a process whereby we get salvation or other things such as the favor of an imaginary friend.
 You can even secure your afterlife in heaven via this process.
 Other products on sale through your favorite religious outlet include healing and material prosperity.
 However, these last two items are frequently out of stock.

 Why is the Magic Process Demonized?

 To demonize someone or something is to associate them with evil.
 The origins of this term go back to 810 BCE.
 Here, we find the Assyrians at war with India.
 The Hindu religion personifies its deities as the bright lights in the heavens, the stars, and the planets.
 They called all these bright lights the “Devas.”
 The Assyrians sought to dehumanize their foe.
 It’s a warfare tactic that motivates your people to kill their non-human adversaries.

 So, the Gods of the Hindus, the Devas, became the Devils of the Assyrians.
 Slandering the Hindu deity became part of Persian mythology.
 Later, Persian mythology became a cornerstone concept of Western theology.
 If it were not for the Assyrian’s hatred of the Hindus, the idea of devils would not be in Western theology.

 The historical lineage of the magical process is a problem for organized religion.
 It is a direct competitor to the mythology of the Abrahamic paradigm.
 So, what is magic in the Abrahamic traditions?
 It is a supernatural process that undergoes rebranding so they can use it.
-They demonize the term and all the sources outside of their system.
-This way, they can still use the process but demonize the source.
+They demonize the term magic and all the sources outside of their system.
+In this way, they can use the processes, but demonize the sources.